nadaadel24/GRIP_Tasks/Task 2: Kmean Clustering/README.md

   - Iris Versicolor
   - Iris Virginica

-> From the given 'Iris' data, predict the optimum number of clusters and represent it visually.
+> **Task:** From the given 'Iris' data, predict the optimum number of clusters and represent it visually.